nohcho/TypeScript-App/README.md

 ### About the app

-This is my first time I use TypeScript in practice, unfortunately I haven't managed to complete "Services" folder yet
+This is my first time I use TypeScript in practice

 You can add, update and delete ToDo for the selected user.